-More than one million people are already using Monzo to manage their money, and 15% of all new bank accounts opened in the UK are with Monzo.
+More than 2.7 million people are already using Monzo to manage their money, and 15% of all new bank accounts opened in the UK are with Monzo.
 We’re a regulated bank and our customers even named us best bank in Which?’s annual survey!

 We know being trusted with your money is a big responsibility, and it’s one we take seriously.
 So here are a few things we do to make sure your money’s safe when you bank with Monzo.